 Maine Coon cats are known for their gentle, docile, affectionate temperament.
-However, there are ten reasons why a Maine Coon may start to bite their owner: playing, teething, defending themselves, in pain, want attention, enjoyment, social biting, overpetting, overstimulated, or acts of dominance.
+However, there are ten reasons why a Maine Coon may start to bite their owner: playing, teething, defending themselves, in pain, wanting attention, enjoyment, social biting, over-petting, overstimulated, or acts of dominance.

 Why Your Maine Coon Cat Bites You

 There are a variety of reasons that cause a Maine Coon cat to start biting their owner.

 It is important therefore that owners quickly establish the root cause, to prevent instances of biting from occurring.

 The table below shows the top 10 reasons why your Maine Coon cat bites you:

 |Defensive||Maine Coons bite when |